EuniceOlorunshola/DatabaseandtheWeb_Project3/README.md

 # Part I : JSON Schema for Schema files

   Design a JSON Schema(ModelSchema.json) for database schema files such as StudentDBSchema.json.
+Here are some constraints to be imposed:

+  * The individual object structures must strictly conform to the keys; i.e., no additional keys or no fewer keys should be allowed.
+  * The schema should restrict cardinalities to be one of "one" or "many" and the participation to be one of "mandatory" or "optional".
+  * Database, entity, relationship, and attribute names must begin with a letter and may include letters, digits, and underscore characters.

 # Part II : Python program to Generate JSON Schema for Instance Files